tanveer-rajeev/tanveer-rajeev/README.md

 ### Hi there 👋

-- 🌱 As a full-stack developer I have been working with Spring boot and ReactJs.
-I am available for any contribution to explore myself.
-- 🥅 2021 Goals: Open source contribution, Cloud computing, Microservice Architechture.
+- 🌱 I’m a backend developer who loves building reliable and maintainable applications.
+I work mostly with Java, Spring Boot, and microservices, following DDD, SOLID principles, and hexagonal and event-driven architecture to create scalable code with clean and easy to extend.

 <br/>